googleads/google-ads-perl/README.md

 ## Basic usage

-To issue requests via the Google Ads API, you first need to create a [API Client](lib/Google/Ads/GoogleAds/Client.pm).
+To issue requests via the Google Ads API, you first need to create an [API Client](lib/Google/Ads/GoogleAds/Client.pm).
 For convenience, you can store the required settings in a properties file (`googleads.properties`) with the following format: